mpaviotti/mpaviotti.github.io/_posts/2022-11-10-fixed-points-CCS.markdown

 ---
-layout: post
 title:  "Inconsistencies in Cartesian Closed Categories with fixed-points"
 date:   2022-11-10 13:14:21 +0000
+permalink: /posts/2022/11/CCC-FixedPoints/
+tags:
+  - semantics
+  - categories
-categories: semantics categories recursion
+  - recursion
 ---

-Yesterday I had yet another interesting conversation with [Zhixuan Yang](https://yangzhixuan.github.io) where I pointed out that there is a very nice [paper](https://www.sciencedirect.com/science/article/pii/030439759090165E) paper stating that
+There is a very
+nice [paper](https://www.sciencedirect.com/science/article/pii/030439759090165E)

-> Any Cartesian Closed Category (CCC) with an initial object and a fixed-point operator is trivial.
+out there stating that "*Any Cartesian Closed Category (CCC) with an initial object and a fixed-point operator is trivial*".
+Essentially this means that in languages like (e.g.) Haskell the empty type is not actually empty as it contains the non-terminating computation.
+Perhaps this is obvious, but here's the categorical explanation.

 Here the word *trivial* means that every object $$A$$ in the category is isomorphic to the terminal object $$1$$.